 - Agile prefers a working application based and not documentation based.
 This can be beneficial depending on a project and its complexity but proper co-ordination between coding and documentation is preferred.

 - This methodology is made for small teams.
 Therefore, each team member must be proficient in their roles and self-dependent.

-Advantages and Disadvantages of Waterfall Project Management
+Advantages and Disadvantages of Waterfall Model

 The Waterfall model is traditional in nature but can be advantageous in many ways.